 Courses that have internships, fieldwork, clinical or practicum components require students to complete a background study through the Department of Human Services (DHS).
 The current background study requires a government photo ID and a mandatory finger printing process.
-Students will be required to pay the \$20 fee required by DHS for the background study, and an additional \$10 fee to the fingerprinting vendor.
 Students will be prompted to complete a background study prior to their practicum/clinical via email from CNHS, through D2L or by their instructor; do not obtain a background study without receiving a prompt from CNHS.
 Students will then complete an online application for the background study and go to one of the many locations for fingerprinting within 14 days of submitting the background study online application.
 This background study can be transferred to an employer after graduation.
 Fingerprinting will improve the turnaround time of the background study and will provide more accurate records when searching for criminal history.
-The new background study is expected to begin in Fall 2015 for students that will be in practicum/clinical courses.
-There is nothing you need to do at this time other than be aware of this background study requirement.